Francisco Domingo Marqués: Biography

 In 1914, at the start of World War I, he returned to Madrid, moving in with his son Roberto (1883-1956), who was also an artist; widely known for his paintings of bullfights.
 Three years later, he became a member of the Academia de San Fernando.
 In 1918, his work was the subject of a retrospective and tribute in his native Valencia.
 He was also a recipient of the "Civil Order of Alfonso X, the Wise".
 He died in Madrid, aged 78.
+Later that same year The Royal Academy exhibited three of his paintings titled: Portrait of a Lady reading, Study of the head of my son Marcelo and The Cobbler (see below).
+The Royal Academy describe him as a typically Spanish artist imitating the old Spanish masters and Goya.